Demo 1: Continuity, Plotting, and Partial Derivatives#

 #

-For functions of multiple variables we will introdue the partial derivative, aswell as how they can be used.
+For functions of multiple variables we will introduce the partial derivative, as well as how they can be used.
 To showcase the partial derivatives we will consider the function:

 x, y = symbols('x y')